pgtipping/the-synth-rag/memory-bank/activeContext.md

   - Added API endpoint for fetching analytics data
   - Added time-based filtering for analytics
   - Created visualizations for usage metrics

+## Technical Decisions

+1. **Type Safety Approach**:

+   - Used TypeScript interfaces to define expected data structures
+   - Implemented type guard functions to validate unknown data
+   - Used filter methods to ensure only valid data is processed
+   - Maintained strict type checking during build process
+   - Avoided type assertions (as) in favor of proper validation

+2. **Deployment Platform**:

+   - Decided to use Vercel for deployment
+   - Created vercel.json configuration file
+   - Set up environment variables for Vercel

+3. **Database Configuration**:

+   - Updated database configuration to support both development and production
+   - Created migration script for initializing the database schema
+   - Added SSL support for production database connections

+4. **Security Enhancements**:

+   - Implemented CORS middleware for API routes
+   - Added proper error handling for API routes
+   - Ensured environment variables are properly secured

+5. **Error Handling Approach**:

+   - Implemented robust error handling for OpenAI and Pinecone initialization
+   - Used type guards to handle different stream types in OpenAI stream utility
+   - Simplified the chat API route to reduce complexity and potential error sources
+   - Added proper error handling for database queries

+6. **Routing Structure**:

+   - Using dynamic routes with `/chat/[useCase]` for specific use cases
+   - Added redirect from `/chat` to `/chat/onboarding` for better user experience
+   - Maintained the existing structure where the home page links to specific use cases
+   - Implemented dynamic rendering for pages with data fetching

+7. **Vector Database Implementation**:

+   - Decided to keep Pinecone as the vector database for production
+   - Restored the full RAG implementation with Pinecone for better search results
+   - Implemented robust error handling for Pinecone queries

+8. **Enhancement Strategy**:

+   - Following the plan in enhancement-plan.md
+   - Implementing features in priority order
+   - Maintaining focus on user value
+   - Ensuring scalability of new features

+9. **Client/Server Component Strategy**:

+   - Components using React hooks are marked as client components
+   - Page components remain server components where possible
+   - UI components with interactivity are client components
+   - Added proper documentation in .cursorrules

+10. **Type Safety Strategy**:
+    - Defined clear interfaces for all data structures
+    - Used type guards to validate unknown data
+    - Avoided type assertions in favor of proper validation
+    - Maintained strict type checking during build process
+    - Ensured production-ready code with proper type safety

+### UX Considerations

+1. **Error Handling**:

+   - Improved error messages for API routes
+   - Added proper error handling for chat responses
+   - Enhanced error feedback for users

+2. **Documentation**:
+   - Updated README with deployment instructions
+   - Added project structure documentation
+   - Included environment setup instructions

+### Open Questions

+1. How to effectively monitor the application in production?
+2. What metrics should we track to measure the effectiveness of the demo?
+3. How to handle rate limiting and usage quotas for the OpenAI API in a production environment?
+4. What is the optimal database configuration for production?
+5. How to implement proper logging for debugging in production?